-If you only read 8 things this month, read these.
+It's that time of year again, when photos of hot drinks and books abound.
+If you only read 8 things over your latte this month, read these.
 They cover the expectations and realities of selling a business, practical advice for making a great culture that doesn't (necessarily) require beanbag chairs and nap pods, and some brainy insights into building relationships that can help your business thrive.

 In addition to posts, podcasts and videos, this month we're also pointing you in the direction of a collection of tools designed to help business leaders increase the impact of their marketing.
 Enjoy.